Uschla/Supreme Party Court: Personnel

-The first Chairman of the Reichs-Uschla was former Reichswehr Generalleutnant Bruno Heinemann (de), appointed 1 December 1925.
+The first Chairman of the Reichs-Uschla was former Bruno Heinemann (de), appointed 1 December 1925.
 As a former high-ranking military officer, he had the image Hitler was looking for in his "honor court."
 However, he was not quite the rubber stamp that Hitler envisioned for this role and, in fact, Heinemann sometimes expressed disagreement with Hitler in writing.
 Additionally, at age 68 he did not command the respect of younger Party leaders.
 He was an ill fit for the task of conciliating the many petty quarrels among Party members and could not enforce his judgments without Hitler's support.
 He failed to grasp the real purpose of the tribunal, namely, to settle disputes so as to keep them quiet, rather than to achieve substantive justice between the disputants or to enforce a strict moral code.

-Accordingly, Hitler decided to replace Heinemann and, on 27 November 1927, after frequent illness-related absences, Heinemann was replaced as chairman in an acting capacity with the more politically astute Walter Buch, a former Reichswehr Major but also a former member of Hitler's personal bodyguard unit, the Stoßtrupp-Hitler, who was wholeheartedly devoted to Hitler.
+Accordingly, Hitler decided to replace Heinemann and, on 27 November 1927, after frequent illness-related absences, Heinemann was replaced as chairman in an acting capacity with the more politically astute Walter Buch, a former Major but also a former member of Hitler's personal bodyguard unit, the Stoßtrupp-Hitler, who was wholeheartedly devoted to Hitler.
 On 2 January 1928, it was announced that Heinemann had requested to be relieved of his duties and Buch was named permanent chairman.
 During Heinemann's tenure, he succeeded in firmly establishing the Uschla as the Party's central control mechanism.
 It is estimated that it handled at least 200 cases between January 1926 and November 1927.

-Working under Heinemann as "assessors" (beisitzer), had been Karl Ostberg who had served with Hitler as a dispatch-runner in the First World War and Ulrich Graf, like Buch also a member of Hitler's bodyguard.
+Working under Heinemann as "assessors", had been Karl Ostberg who had served with Hitler as a dispatch-runner in the First World War and Ulrich Graf, like Buch also a member of Hitler's bodyguard.
 Ostberg, however, was replaced around the same time as Heinemann with Hitler's personal lawyer, Hans Frank.
 Hitler now had a tribunal composed entirely of close and highly trusted colleagues.

 On 18 December 1930, Wilhelm von Holzschuher joined the Uschla as Deputy to Chairman Buch.
 In January 1932, the continued increased growth in Party membership necessitated adding an additional assessor, Wilhelm Grimm.
 In June 1932, to improve the tribunal's efficiency in handling an ever increasing workload, it was divided into three chambers, headed by Buch, Holzschuher and Grimm, each having its own separate geographical jurisdiction.